 Andorra is a landlocked country in the Pyrenees mountain range between Spain and France.
-It is the fifth-smallest country in Europe by both area and population (approximately 468 square kilometres in size; population in 2012 of 85,082).
-One-third of the population are Andorran citizens and eligible to vote.
-The dominant ethnic group is Spanish (43 per cent), followed by Portuguese (11 per cent) and French (7 per cent).
-The official language is Catalan, with French and Spanish widely spoken.
+It is one of the smallest countries in Europe, occupying approximately 468 square kilometres and with a population in 2016 (est.) of 78,264.
+Ethnic groups (in 2012) included Andorran (49 per cent), Spanish (24.6 per cent), followed by Portuguese (14.3 per cent), French (3.9 per cent) and other (8.2 per cent).
+The official language is Catalan, with French, Spanish and Portuguese also spoken.
 Roman Catholicism is the predominant religion.

 Australia established diplomatic relations with Andorra in 1998, with accreditation through the Australian Embassy in Madrid.
 As an indication of the growing bilateral relationship, a Tax Information Exchange Agreement was signed in 2011.
 Parliamentary Secretary for Foreign Affairs, Richard Marles, visited Andorra in April 2012, the first such high-level visit from either side.

 Australia's economic relations with Andorra are minimal and official statistics are not recorded.

 The Principality of Andorra is one of the oldest countries in Europe.
 However, centuries of isolation meant that, until recently, it was relatively removed from the mainstream of European history and shared significant ties only with France and Spain.
 Expansion in tourism and telecommunications since the 1970s has gradually opened it up to the rest of Europe.